NixOS: Copy Closest Closure

 configuration because it’s unusable by any other host.
 Navigating around in

-it’s clear that there are certain host specifics in etc
+nix-tree it’s clear that there are certain host specifics in etc. This is

 not surprising as the hostnames differ, etc. However, everything within the